Andrecast/holbertonschool-low_level_programming/0x15-file_io/README.md

 is  `open`  a function or a system call? (select all valid answers)

--   it’s a function
+x   it’s a function

--   it’s a system call
+x   it’s a system call

 -   it’s a library call

--   it’s a function provided by the kernel
+x   it’s a function provided by the kernel

 -   it’s a kernel routine